-A particular pattern of teaching aims that can be striven for by the teacher during the course of teaching was first formally described by Oosthuizen (1971: 28-48).
+A particular pattern of teaching aims which can be striven for by a teacher, during the course of teaching, was first formally described by Oosthuizen (1971: 28-48).
 He described these aims of the course of a lesson within the unique nature of the subject content of mathematics.
-These aims of the course of a lesson that direct the teaching activity of the teacher are fully described in connection with subject didactics by Van Dyk (1977: 182) with variations of activities that need to be actualized in order to attain the aims.
+These aims of the course of a lesson, which direct the teaching activity of a teacher are fully described in connection with subject didactics by Van Dyk (1977: 182) with variations of activities, which must be actualized to attain the aims.

-During the course of a lesson, aims such as the following are actualized:
+During a lesson, aims, such as the following are actualized:

 - pupil's foreknowledge;

-- experiencing a problem by the pupil;
+- experiencing a problem by a pupil;

 - exposing and controlling the new concepts;

 - functionalizing the pupil's insights; and

 - evaluating the pupil's insights

-This can be altered by following a particular pattern, not necessarily in the same sequence, in order to strive for the greatest teaching and correlated learning effect.
+This can be altered by following a pattern, not necessarily in the same sequence, to strive for the greatest teaching and correlated learning effect.

-On the basis of the order in which the aims of the course of the lesson are actualized, a "pattern" or form can be recognized.
-This form that becomes visible on the basis of actualizing these aims contributes to the whole of the didactic form of the lesson.
-The teacher (subject didactician) in designing his lesson needs to carefully plan the aims of the course of the lesson.
-The correct choice of teaching activities that actualize particular learning activities has to be actualized for each aim of the course of the lesson.
-However, for a comprehensive overview of all of the aspects that separately and jointly contribute to the didactic form, a theoretical model is created in the following section.
+From the order in which the aims of the course of the lesson are actualized, a "pattern" or form can be recognized.
+This form, which becomes visible in actualizing these aims, contributes to the whole of the didactic form of the lesson.

+A teacher (subject didactician), in designing his/her lesson must carefully plan the aims of the course of the lesson.
+The correct choice of teaching activities, which actualize learning activities, must be actualized for each aim of the course of the lesson.
+However, for a comprehensive overview of all the aspects, which separately and jointly contribute to the didactic form, a theoretical model is created in the following section.